grillbaer/esp32-power-consumption-test/README.md

 To use the really minimalistic test program in your own tests, simply clone this repository and use the great [PlatformIO](https://platformio.org) for compilation and upload to the board.

 # Board Details

-The oscilloscope shows 10 mA per division on Y, zero is at the bottom grid line.
-This cheap thing has a minor offset error of about +1.5 mA in the used 10 mV range on this channel which cannot be calibrated any better.

 ## EzSBC ESP32-01